intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/super_resolution/README.md

 * `--epochs` The number of epochs to train for.
 Default is 2.
 * `--cluster_mode` The mode of spark cluster. support local and yarn.
 Default is "local".
 * `--dataset` The dir of dataset.
 Default is "./dataset".
-* `--num_nodes` The number of nodes to be used in the cluster.
-Default is 1.
-* `--cores` The number of cpu cores you want to use on each node.
-Default is 4.
-* `--memory` The memory you want to use on each node.
-Default is 2g.
 * `--download` Enable auto-download dataset if you don't want to use `prepare_dataset.sh`.
 Default is False.

 ## Results